openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Note: need to confirm valid `alg` values that we want to explicitly support for `id_token_signing_alg_values_supported` and  `request_object_signing_alg_values_supported`
 Note: Make sure description of `subject_syntax_types_supported` and `did_methods_supported` is consistent with that in the RP Registration section.

-Other Discovery parameters defined in section 3 of [OpenID.Discovery] MAY be used.
+Other Discovery parameters defined in section 3 of [@!OpenID.Discovery] MAY be used.

 The RP MUST use the `authorization_endpoint` defined in Self-Issued OP Discovery Metadata to construct the request.
 Issuer identifier of the Self-Issued OP, or `iss` Claim in the ID Token, MUST be the issuer identifier specified in the Discovery Metadata.